Credit:

 Online classes are great for people who want to pick up a new hobby or beef up their resume.
 They’re an especially good fit for people with busy schedules.
 You can take a course from your home and learn at your own pace.
 Although some platforms may be more business-oriented, many of them feature a massive pool of topics.
 You can learn anything from DSLR photography to Search Engine Optimization.

-Some of these platforms only provide a certificate of completion, while others will allow you to receive professional certificates, college credit and are more formal online degree programs.
+Some of these platforms only provide a certificate of completion, while others will allow you to receive professional certificates, college credit, and offer more formal online degree programs.
 However, in our testing, we didn’t evaluate these educational platforms for these opportunities.

 Pricing—and How to Learn Online for Free

 When it comes to selecting a service, it’s important to take the free trial into consideration.
 A lengthier free trial period will give you more time with the platform, which better informs your decision.
-Shaw Academy, for example, has a pretty generous free trial period.
-There’s a four week free trial with live educator support and 20+ hours of learning per course.
-Coursera, on the other hand, only has a seven day free trial.
+LinkedIn Learning, for example, offers a generous one-month free trial period.
+Coursera, on the other hand, only has a seven-day free trial.

 The Reviewed staff is based in the heart of Cambridge, MA.
 Backed by our knowledgeable writers and rigorous test labs, we're working hard to make sure you can make the right decisions about what to buy.